brianblakely/slapstick-english-translation/docs/translation-notes.md

 It's a white cat with a name that means "black steel".
 Ebony might work.

-## カール Curl Karl Carl
+## カール Curl Karl Chex
 This is a cheese puff brand.
-Translated as "Carl" in the commercial US release.
-Cheeto, Chex, or
-Clif might work.
+"Chex" preserves the snack-brand joke while reading naturally as a name.

 ## ガトー Gateau
 A type of French cake.